manitax1022/sql-daily-practice/README.md

 - ![Screenshot](screenshots/SQL11.png)

 **Insight**

 This query calculates total spend per supplier while breaking it down into high-value and regular purchases using conditional aggregation.
 It provides a clearer view of supplier contribution to overall procurement costs.
-In my dataset, Supplier 100700 shows the highest total spend, indicating a key account for bulk and premium purchases.
-This insight supports spend optimization and supplier negotiation strategies.
+In my dataset, Supplier 100700 shows the highest total spend, largely due to a special commodity line that carries premium pricing.
+This insight helps explain supplier spend variance and supports cost analysis and negotiation strategies.